 Notable features in Acer’s Chromebook include a 15.6-inch screen supporting wide viewing angles, deep colors, and a Full HD resolution.
 There are also two USB-C ports, both of which can be used to charge the Chromebook.
 Meanwhile, all four USB ports are capable of video output and wired networking using a compatible adapter (although Google would likely rather you purchase a Chromecast for pushing your screen on an external display).
 Other ingredients include a 720p webcam and Wireless AC networking.

-The best touchscreen laptop on a budget
+The best budget touchscreen laptop

 Dell Inspiron 15 5567